What is our Mission?

-You can expect your intake session to last about 45 to 60 minutes and regular sessions about 50 minutes.
+You can expect your intake session to last about 60 minutes and regular sessions up to 60 minutes.
 Depending on the situation, appointments may be set up weekly, bi-weekly, or on a monthly basis.
 You will be setting goals and designing a plan of treatment jointly with your counselor.
 You are free to discontinue counseling at any time, however, it is important to tell your counselor that you wish to terminate services.
 If for any reason you are uncomfortable or feel your needs are not being met, we invite you to discuss these concerns with your counselor.

 What does Confidentiality really mean?

 Your therapist, and any staff member within this clinic, has a legal, ethical, and professional responsibility to abide by state and federal regulations designed to prevent disclosure of any information that could identify you, unless:

 - You sign a consent to release or obtain information.

 - A court order mandates the release of information.

 - In an emergency situation, medical personnel may be informed of pertinent information or qualified personnel for program evaluation and supervision.

 - You commit or threaten to commit a crime which could cause harm to yourself or another individual.

 - If there is suspicion of physical, sexual, or extreme emotional abuse of a minor, the law mandates a report to local authorities.